Nov 21, 2024

 3. If attendance is subsequently unsatisfactory, the faculty may drop the student from the class by completing the withdrawal notice and filing the form with the Registrar’s Office.

 This procedure does not remove the primary responsibility of the student for taking official withdrawal action.
-Students dropped by a faculty member receive a W through the 12th week of a regular semester and the fourth week of a summer five week term.
-Courses dropped by a faculty member may be subject to return of Title IV funds.
-Refer to Financial Aid and Scholarships section for additional information.
+Students dropped by a faculty member receive a W through the 12th week of a regular semester and the fourth week of a summer five-week term.
+Courses dropped by a faculty member may be subject to the return of Title IV funds.
+Refer to the Financial Aid and Scholarships section for additional information.

 Withdrawals will end on Friday of the 12th week of the regular semesters and the fourth week of the five-week summer terms and other five-week courses.
 Courses which do not correspond to these time frames will be handled on a prorated basis.